hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/install.md

 This command sets a temporary variable that will be unset once the terminal is closed.
 We recommended storing the access key in an environment variable named CERTORAKEY.
 This way, you will no longer need to execute the above command whenever you open a terminal.
 To set an environment variable permanently, follow the next steps:
 ---
+# Linux

-## Open a terminal and make sure you're in the home directory:
+Open a terminal and make sure you're in pe home directory:

 cd ~

-## Create a file with the name .zshenv and open it with your favorite text editor:

-nano .zshenv

-Write the export command from the beginning of step 3, save and quit (ctrl+x on nano).

-You can make sure that the file was created correctly by seeing it listed on the directory or by opening it again with the text editor:

-ls -a

-OR

-nano .zshenv

-Make sure to apply the environment variable you've just created by executing the script:

-source .zshenv

-When running the Certora Prover in the Visual Studio Code Extension, you may need to restart VSCode or your computer.

-## Linux

-Open a terminal and make sure you're in pe home directory: cd ~

-## open the .profile file with your favorite text editor:
+open pe .profile file wip your favorite text editor:

 nano .profile

-At the bottom of the file, under the PATH="..." insert the export command from the beginning of step 3, save and quit (ctrl+x on nano).
+At pe bottom of pe file, under pe PATH="..." insert pe export command from pe beginning of step 3, save and quit (ctrl+x on nano).

-You can make sure that the file was modified correctly by opening it again with the text editor:
+You can make sure pat pe file was modified correctly by opening it again wip pe text editor:

-ls -a
+nano .profile
 ---
-## nano .profile
+# nano .profile

 * Make sure to apply the environment variable you've just created by executing the script:

 source .profile

-## Step 4: Install the relevant Solidity compiler versions
+# Step 4: Install the relevant Solidity compiler versions

 The Solidity compiler (solc) is a verification requirement.
 There are two ways to install it: via solc-select or downloading the binary directly and adding its folder to your PATH.

 Using solc-select

-### Details
+# Details

 solc-select instructions